Having your wisdom teeth removed is considered by many people to be their worst nightmare.

 Every dental procedure is pretty much the same for the patient –lie in the chair with your mouth open, feeling a slight pressure, but no pain.

 Modern dentistry uses the latest anaesthetic techniques, either local or general, so you won’t feel a thing.
+If you are concerned or suffer from anxiety then SDAI offers in chair sleep dentistry

-They type of anaesthetic used for wisdom tooth removal will depend on the condition of your new teeth and how difficult your dentist thinks extraction will be.
+The type of anaesthetic used for wisdom tooth removal will depend on the condition of your new teeth and how difficult your dentist thinks extraction will be.

 The hardest part of having your wisdom teeth removed comes after the procedure.